Azure/azure-sdk-for-js/sdk/core/core-amqp/review/core-amqp.api.md

 import { Receiver } from 'rhea-promise';
 import { ReceiverOptions } from 'rhea-promise';
 import { ReqResLink } from 'rhea-promise';
+import { MessageHeader as RheaAmqpMessageHeader } from 'rhea-promise';
+import { MessageProperties as RheaAmqpMessageProperties } from 'rhea-promise';
 import { Sender } from 'rhea-promise';
 import { SenderOptions } from 'rhea-promise';
 import { Session } from 'rhea-promise';